Skip to main content

 Didier Elzinga, Culture Amp CEO

-How Coach Responds to You
+How AI Coach Responds to You

-Coach recognizes that not all needs are immediately clear.
+AI Coach recognizes that not all needs are immediately clear.
 Instead of assuming you know exactly what you need, it works with you to explore the challenge, reflect, and move toward a clear and effective next step.

-1. Understand your situation – Coach confirms your intent and reflects your challenge in your own words.
+1. Understand your situation – AI Coach confirms your intent and reflects your challenge in your own words.

 2. Clarify your goal – It helps identify what you're really trying to achieve—not just the initial surface-level problem.

-3. Apply a framework – Coach draws on people science frameworks like SBI or GROW to support structured reflection.
+3. Apply a framework – AI Coach draws on people science frameworks like SBI or GROW to support structured reflection.

 4. Build confidence through tools and practice – You might explore role play, feedback planners, or guided techniques.

-5. Take meaningful action – Coach offers tips or next steps that lead to clarity, confidence, and results.
+5. Take meaningful action – AI Coach offers tips or next steps that lead to clarity, confidence, and results.

 Example Flow

-• Coach reflects the challenge:
+• AI Coach reflects the challenge:

 “Thanks for sharing that with me.
 It sounds like you're feeling uncertain about your performance and would value more clarity from your manager.”